CommunityScale/housingforecastdocs/docs/glossary.md

 **Vacancy period:** The time an apartment remains vacant and available for rent.

+**Vacancy Rate:** Percentage of housing units that are vacant, calculated as vacant units divided by total housing units.

 **Vacancy rate, building:** Metrics on potential versus actual rent revenue, and the proportion of habitable units that are vacant.

 **Vacancy rate, community:** The percentage of available housing units that are vacant or unoccupied.
 A vacancy rate of 5-6% is considered healthy.

+**ZCTA (ZIP Code Tabulation Area):** A generalized areal representation of U.S. Postal Service ZIP Code service areas, created by the Census Bureau for statistical purposes.

 **Zillow:** Real estate database providing up-to-date for-sale and rental housing figures.